focardozom/BST692_LABS/Lab_2.md

 #### <mark>Go to UI:</mark>

-Create an output object of class `table`.
+In your UI, create an output object of class `table`.

 Hints: